clm5506/NaiveTicket/README.md

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.

+Exercise 2.19
+public Pet(String petsName) {
+	String myPetsName = petsName;
+}

+Exercise 2.21 Compare the getBalance method with the getPrice method.
+What are the differences between them?
+	      They return different values
+Exercise 2.22 If a call to getPrice can be characterized as ‘What do tickets cost?’, how would you characterize a call to getBalance?
+	      The amount of money already inserted for the next ticket

+Exercise 2.23 If the name of getBalance is changed to getAmount, does the return statement in the body of the method need to be changed, too?
+Try it out within BlueJ.
+		NO it doesn't need to be changed, but it should be to be clear to people reading the code

+Exercise 2.24 Define an accessor method, getTotal, that returns the value of the total field.
+		    public int getTotal()
+    {
+        return total;
+    }

+Exercise 2.25 Try removing the return statement from the body of getPrice.
+What error message do you see now when you try compiling the class?
+	Error states "missing return type"

+Exercise 2.26 Compare the method signatures of getPrice and printTicket in Code 2.1.
+Apart from their names, what is the main difference between them?
+	getPrice expects a int return value and printTicket doesn't return anything;

+Exercise 2.27 Do the insertMoney and printTicket methods have return statements?
+Why do you think this might be?
+Do you notice anything about their headers that might suggest why they do not require return statements?
+	No they do not return anything because they are not called to retrieve data from the class like accessor methods.
+They are mutator methods.
+They change state.
+They both have void in their method signatures.

+Exercise 2.28 Create a ticket machine with a ticket price of your choosing.
+Before doing anything else, call the getBalance method on it.
+Now call the insertMoney method (Code 2.6) and give a non-zero positive amount of money as the actual parameter.
+Now call getBalance again.
+The two calls to getBalance should show different output because the call to insertMoney had the effect of changing the machine’s state via its balance field.
+	Balance started out at zero that increased to the amount I sent when I called the insertMoney method.

+Exercise 2.29 How can we tell from just its header that setPrice is a method and not a constructor? public void setPrice(int ticketCost)
+	The method specifies void return type, setPrice is lower case.

+Exercise 2.30 Complete the body of the setPrice method so that it assigns the value of its parameter to the price field.

+	public void setPrice(int ticketCost){
+		this.price = ticketCost;
+	}

+Exercise 2.31 Complete the body of the following method, whose purpose is to add the value of its parameter to a field named score.
+  /**
+   * Increase score by the given number of points.
+   */
+  public void increase(int points)
+  {
+  	score = score + points;
+... }

+Exercise 2.32 Can you complete the following method, whose purpose is to sub- tract the value of its parameter from a field named price?
+  /**
+   * Reduce price by the given amount.
+   */
+  public void discount(int amount)
+  {
+  price = price - amount;
+... }